Modeling Reachability Types with Logical Relations: Contextual Equivalence via Binary Logical Relations

 The above definition is standard \cite{DBLP:conf/popl/AhmedDR09} and defines a partial program equivalence.
-However, since we focus on a total fragment of the calculi here, program termination can not be used as an observer for program equivalence.
-We thus rely on the following refined definition of contextual equivalence using Boolean contexts:
+However, since we focus on a total fragment of the systems here, program termination can not be used as an observer for program equivalence.
+We thus rely on a refined definition of contextual equivalence using Boolean contexts.

 That is to say, we consider two terms contextually equivalent if they yield the same answer value in all Boolean contexts.